Jurugi/KF2-UE3-Hook/README.md

 1) Note: after the 2018 update, I fixed this for you in the SDK.
 The relevant functions are not using indexes, but searchable names.
 It was already obvious to do this change before.. (you're welcome)

 When the game updates, the hardcoded FName indexes had a low probability of shifting or breaking.
-If the SDK breaks: Simply redump the SDK.
-See my post here for help https://www.unknowncheats.me/forum/unreal-engine-3-a/237415-killing-floor-2-ue3-sdk.html
+If the SDK breaks: Simply redump the SDK and fix any few functions needed.
+See my post if needed: https://www.unknowncheats.me/forum/unreal-engine-3-a/237415-killing-floor-2-ue3-sdk.html

 2) VAC doesn't really work on this game, it's just to serve as an example of a hook done on x64 bit for Unreal Engine 3.